 To give away your cloak as well when only your coat is asked for is truly in keeping with love.
 But to put in a second hour of work when one hour is asked for means much more (Matt.
 5:38–42).
 The fight against private property must be preceded by something deeper: the killing of selfishness, self-love, self-will, and self-importance.

 Religion and devout feelings are useless unless they are expressed in action and in truth, that is, in real community (1 John 3:17–18).
 Jesus says, Love God!
 And the other command is exactly the same: Love your neighbor!
 There is no true love for God if it is not a true love for our fellow human being, and vice versa (Matt.
 22:36–39).

 This has been our experience: Community is possible through the Spirit that comes to us from God.
 It is when this Spirit fills us that there is true love for our neighbor and full community among us.

 People Cannot Build Community

 Our faith in God is not the product of our wishful thinking; the basis of our communal life is God and God alone.
-But we cannot say we have acquired this basis and now we own religion as one owns property.
+But we cannot say we have acquired this basis and now we own religion like someone owns property.
 What we have must be given to us new each day.
 It is a dreadful thought, but we have to face it: We can lose it any day.
 All we can say is that we are placed on this foundation by God’s grace.
 Our faith does not result from our natural abilities; the Holy Spirit has to lead us there.

 We have nothing.
 If we ever thought we had community, we have now seen that we do not have it.
 And it is good for us to have seen that.
-Community exists exclusively in Christ and His life-giving Spirit.
-If we forget Him and are left without His influence, if we forfeit His working among us, it is all over with our community.
-(John 15:5)
+Community exists exclusively in Christ and his life-giving Spirit.
+If we forget him and are left without his influence, if we forfeit his working among us, it is all over with our community (John 15:5).